 v1.
 In the opening four verses, Paul calls on his readers to remember the mission that was recently held in their town.
 It was certainly not a "failure" - hollow, empty and wanting in purpose.

 v2.
 Even before Paul and his team reached Thessalonica they faced persecution and now the situation is no better.
-If the mission had existed for financial gain or the like, then Paul and his associates would have given it away as a bad joke long ago, but they stuck to their task and in God's power the gospel has been presented.
+If the mission had existed for financial gain or the like, then Paul and his associates would have given it away as a bad joke long ago, but they stuck to their task, and in God's power the gospel was presented.

 v3.
 It cannot be claimed that the preaching of the missionaries was in error, or for immoral purposes, nor just a cunning marketing ploy to get money.